evidentlyai/evidently/README.md

 Evidently generates interactive `dashboards` from pandas `DataFrame` or `csv` files.
 You can use them for model evaluation, debugging and documentation.

 Each report covers a particular aspect of the model performance.
 You can display reports in Jupyter notebook or Colab or export as an HTML file.
 Currently 6 pre-built reports are available:
-* **Data Drift**.
+* **[Data Drift]**(https://docs.evidentlyai.com/reports/data-drift).
 Detects changes in the input feature distribution.
-* **Target Drift**: Numerical, Categorical.
+* **Target Drift**: [Numerical](https://docs.evidentlyai.com/reports/num-target-drift), [Categorical](https://docs.evidentlyai.com/reports/categorical-target-drift).
 Detects changes in the model output.
-* **Model Performance**: Classification, Probabilistic Classification, Regression.
+* **Model Performance**: [Classification](https://docs.evidentlyai.com/reports/classification-performance), [Probabilistic Classification](https://docs.evidentlyai.com/reports/probabilistic-classification-performance), [Regression](https://docs.evidentlyai.com/reports/reg-performance).
 Evaluates the quality of the model and model errors.

 # 2. Data and ML model profiling